Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 ## Rules URL

-Rules Engine requires an endpoint URL to be configured in the configuration, specifying from where to fetch rules:
+The Rules Engine requires an endpoint URL to be configured in the configuration, which specifies the location from where rules should be fetched:

 ```text
 {